rshorton/ebot_car/README.md

 ````

 Pressing the upper left button on the game controller (you will probably need to remap the button for your controller) engages the auto pilot mode.
 When released, normal teleop mode is enabled.
+Training data is recorded to a Donkey Car data Tub whenenver the A button is pressed.